brickscapenz/brickscape/src/pages/home/index.md

   - image: /img/home-page-3-min.jpg
 contactUsTitle: 'If you want to find out more about us, please get in contact'
 contactUsImage: /img/home-page-4-min.jpg
+pageDescription: Brickscape has been over 15 years experience in brick and block laying.
+We are bricklaying and blocklaying experts.
+Brickscape is based in Hamilton, New Zealand but does work in the greater Waikato region.
 date: 2018-12-17T15:04:10.000Z
 tags:
   - bricklaying